 Recent changes in federal law and recent administrative and judicial decisions have also removed restrictions that have limited entry into the cable television business by potential competitors such as telephone companies, registered utility holding companies and their subsidiaries.
-Such developments will enable local telephone companies to provide a wide variety of video services in the telephone company's service area which will be directly competitive with services provided by cable television systems.
+Such developments will enable local telephone company's service area which will be directly competitive with services provided by cable television systems.
 We cannot predict the extent to which competition will materialize in our franchise areas from other cable television operators, other video programming distribution systems and other broadband telecommunications services to the home.
 We also cannot predict whether we will face new competitors or their impact on us.
 You should read the discussion under "Business--Competition" for additional information.

-Our non-exclusive franchises are subject to non-renewal or termination, which could cause us to lose our right to operate some of our systems $\,$
+Our non-exclusive franchises are subject to non-renewal or termination, which could cause us to lose our right to operate some of our systems